 by Val Jones 11 May 2017

 Not a frequently visited summit compared to other Mourne peaks judging by the lack of paths leading up.
 Visited it recently when dry but it's probably a lot boggier normally.
 While I wouldn't discourage visiting it I wouldn't recommend trying a direct ridge route from Slieve Martin via Creville.
-Linkback: https://mountainviews.ie/summit/735/comment/19502/
+Linkback: mountainviews.ie/summit/735/comment/19502/

 Picture: Summit view of Carlingford Lough.